Skip to content | Accessibility Information

 Design Contexts 2

-The unit enables you to further develop the research themes and skills gained in year 1, to identify and investigate specific concepts and challenges that directly inform your evolving area of design research and practice.
+The module enables you to further develop the research themes and skills gained in year 1, to identify and investigate specific concepts and challenges that directly inform your evolving area of design research and practice.

 Understanding Context 1

-In supporting the development of personal and professional practice, these units (part 1&2) require students to respond to a professional facing project brief.
+In supporting the development of personal and professional practice, these modules (part 1&2) require students to respond to a professional facing project brief.
 The choices for this could include applications for competitions, residencies, exhibitions, or research project applications, providing a variety of opportunities to explore across both craft and product-led approaches.
 Part 1 defines the project opportunity and establish creative parameters.

 Tradition and Innovation